con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	mtshon cha] em.; tshon cha NyiGyu
 >> 	dzin na] em.; 'dzin na NyiGyu

-Atop the greater vehicle-pain's remedy—
+Atop pain's remedy—the Mahāyāna—
-With vajra-Dharma as his mighty weapon
+With vajra-Dharma as his mighty weapon,
 With vajra depth, well known as Jinajik,
-Aware of how it is, with vajra thought (112)
+With vajra thought, aware of how things are, (112)

 * 112ab, duḥkhaccheda*: We follow VV's lead for this, but a more literal translation that takes into account his analysis would be: 'one whose great weapon is the vajra dharma of the pain-cutting great vehicle.'
 Tib. translates all of the Sanskrit words, but doesn't strongly suggests one or another interpretation.
 Against ed-d, the compounded reading is easier to deal with.
 * QUESTION: what does jinajik mean?
 VV: tatra jina[ms-c f.
 80 – missing] [ms-b p.
 17]g iti jinā akṣobhyādayas tathāgatās tān ((jāya))ty abhibhavaty ādhipatyeneti jinajig bhagavān mahāvairocanaḥ sa eva bhagavān mañjuśrīḥ ||